Existence of metrics maximizing the first eigenvalue on non-orientable surfaces: Introduction

-Since Nadirashvili's paper \cite{nadirashvili} there was growing interest in finding maximizers for eigenvalue functionals on surfaces.
-No doubt partly because of their connection to minimal surfaces.
-For the Steklov eigenvalue problem, there is a connection to free boundary minimal surfaces in Euclidean balls.
-Fraser and Schoen showed the existence of maximizers for the first Steklov eigenvalue on bordered surfaces of genus $0$ \cite{fs}.
-Recently, Petrides used many of the ideas in \cite{fs} to prove the following beautiful result concerning metrics realizing $\Lambda_1(\gamma).$
+The growing interest in finding maximizers for eigenvalue functionals on surfaces starting from Nadirashvili's paper \cite{nadirashvili} is certainly connected to the connection of the problem to minimal surfaces in spheres.
+Similarly, for the Steklov eigenvalue problem, there is a connection to free boundary minimal surfaces in Euclidean balls.
+In pioneering work Fraser and Schoen showed the existence of maximizers for the first Steklov eigenvalue on surfaces with boundary of genus $0$ \cite{fs}.